JESSICA ADAMS

 Lutin was extremely generous with other astrologers and open to new ideas.
 There is a good tribute to him, here, by Matthew Currie.

-After I gave a lecture on asteroids, Michael Lutin told me he could not take in yet another new thing about astrology – but that he was interested in this.
+After I gave a lecture on asteroids in Sydney once, Michael Lutin sat quietly at the back, then over lunch, told me he could not take yet another new thing about astrology – but that he was extremely interested in this.

-When a vacancy appeared at UAC in New Orleans, Michael threw it to me, even though at the time, asteroids were largely dismissed by mainstream astrology.
+When a vacancy appeared at UAC in New Orleans, Michael threw it to me, even though at the time, the Roman family tree of asteroids was dismissed by mainstream astrology.
 That was typical of him.

 Planetarium in Media Astrology